Why Use GCDS?

-GCDS has a distinct advantage over a CSV file upload for licensing because GCDS is able to remove licenses when a user is suspended in AD (or rather, when a user falls out of the scope of your LDAP query) when you use the check box option below the license drop-down:
+GCDS has a distinct advantage over a CSV file upload for licensing because GCDS can remove licenses when a user is suspended in AD (or rather, when a user falls out of the scope of your LDAP query) when you use the check box option below the license drop-down:

 Next, ensure you have a way, via a single LDAP search rule, to target all users that need the staff license assigned, and another single LDAP rule to assign the student licenses.
-You cannot create an LDAP rule to license a specific OU without passing a base DN, which GCDS does not support.
-We recommend using a Group in AD to assign these licenses to your users, one group for all your staff licenses, and one group for all your student users.
+You cannot create an LDAP rule to license a specific OU without passing a base DN path, which GCDS does not support.
+We recommend using a Group in Active Directory (AD) to assign these licenses to your users, one group for all your staff licenses, and one group for all your student users.

 You'll input the appropriate single LDAP Query and choose the correct license type from the dropdown.
 For licensing students with Standard or Plus, use the non-specified license name, not the Extra Student license.

 You can use these sample queries to get you up and running quickly if they help.
 The first one is applicable if you have a security group in AD with no nested groups (i.e., flat user membership), and the second one recurses groups for members of nested groups, too.

 - Clean Active AD Users in a Group (Non nested)

 - Clean Active AD Users in a group (Nested)

 To use these samples, you need to replace the bold text with the full distinguished name of your group.
 Also, test the LDAP query in GCDS to confirm the numbers equate to what you expect.
 Be sure to add your account and any other specific accounts to your licensing group, as GCDS will remove the license from any user who is not a group member.
 There is no exclusion process for this at this time.